asterisk/testsuite/README.txt

+#
 # Example test configuration file - test-config.yaml
+#
+# All elements are required unless explicitly noted as OPTIONAL
+#

 # The testinfo section contains information that describes the purpose of the
 # test.